-The Guy has been a long-term international business traveller for 14 years.
+The Guy (the anonymous founder of Flights and Frustration) has been a long-term international business traveller for 14 years.
 He has covered six continents and flies internationally almost every month.
 He still holds over a million frequent flyer miles in his frequent flyer account.
 Please enjoy this week-in-the-life of The Guy, living the working/traveling life in Australia.

 Day 1: Saturday

 7am: “Ouch, that blinking hurt!”
 The radio alarm clock has just gone off in my Brisbane apartment hotel.
 I’m not very used to this bedroom layout; there are walls either side of the top of the bed for storage areas.
 The table for the alarm clock is at the bottom of the bed so I switch head to toe to switch off the alarm.
 Then as I swing out of bed I stub my toe on the wall beside the pillow.

 “Ouch, there’s blood, yes definitely some blood”.
 The nail on the big toe is cracked and I just know it will be coming off soon in a few days.